johnssproul/RepeatProfiler/output/index.md

 ![readme](readme.png)

 This read me tells you how internal index numbers used by the pipeline correspond to your input samples.
-These indexes appear on reference-specific output folders.
+These indices appear on reference-specific output folders.
 For example in a folder named 'refname_output_001', the '001' indicates this folder has output for the first set of sample reads processed by the pipeline.

 <pre>Output also includes the Run_summary.csv table.
 It contains information about the references you used (e.g. length), average coverage, percent coverage, etc. Since this run included the '-singlecopy' flag which normalizes coverage based on single-copy genes, there will be some info about single copy genes at the bottom of the table.